RIT-EVT/BMS/docs/source/srs.rst

 all design considerations will require the software to be runnable on an embedded system.

-Additionally, for the low level interactions with the ST micrcontroller, the EVT-core software library will be used.
+Additionally, for the low level interactions with the ST microcontroller, the EVT-core software library will be used.
 Any additional required functionality will need to be considered and added into the EVT-core library itself.